 The Innovative Partnership for Action Against Cancer (iPAAC) Joint Action brings together 24 Associated Partners (with Affiliated Entities, 44 partners) across Europe whose main objectives are to build upon deliverables of the CANCON Joint Action and to implement innovative approaches to cancer control.
 A Roadmap on Implementation and Sustainability of Cancer Control Actions will be the main deliverable of this Joint Action.
 Find all about iPAAC at https://www.ipaac.eu/

 The second WP5 iPAAC conference “New openings of cancer screening in Europe” was hosted by the Finnish Institute for Health and Welfare (THL) and the Cancer Society of Finland (CSF) & held on on 5 December 2019 in Helsinki, Finland.
-See the Agenda and presentations & photos.
+See the webpage, Full Report, Agenda presentations & photos.

 The online WP5 iPAAC virtual meetings “Cancer Prevention & the European Code Against Cancer” was hosted by ECL and co-organised with CSF and IARC on 28-29 April 2020.
 See IARC’s article and the call for action.